Participant Instructions

 Resources

-Digital accessibility guidelines as required under the Americans with Disabilities Act (ADA) and should be followed in all submissions.
+Digital accessibility guidelines, as required under the Americans with Disabilities Act (ADA), should be followed in all submissions.
 All dashboard developers should familiarize themselves with accessibility best practices such as maintaining color contrast between text and background colors, not using color as the only way to communicate information, and embedding alternative text or descriptive labels with images.

 Carnegie Mellon University’s IronViz Challenge, modeled after the national Tableau IronViz competition, is happening in July.
 This is an excellent professional development opportunity to showcase my data visualization and dashboard-building skills by telling a story with data, translating data findings to actionable insights, and not just rattling off numbers or sharing a spreadsheet.

-This year's theme is leveraging data analytics to improve operational effectiveness.
+This year's theme is “Advancing Data Analytics through Community Engagement and Empowerment."
 I plan to create a data visualization that tells a related story.
 The challenge criteria are broadly defined to encourage creativity and make it a fun experience.

-Data visualization, collaborative community building, and developing a data-informed decision culture are key university initiatives.
-This event will help to foster and achieve those objectives.
+Key university initiatives include data visualization, collaborative community building, and developing a data-informed decision culture.
+This event will help foster and achieve those objectives.

 Please allow me the time to participate and contribute to this valuable effort.
 You can visit the CMU IronViz Challenge page for additional details.